Organizational Wellness

 Performance management is also different from talent management.
 Talent management focuses on engagement for retainment while performance management is more about engagement to meet goals for growth and alignment with company goals.

-Why Employees Need Performance Management
+Why Performance Management Supports Employee Growth

 It may sound like performance management is primarily for the benefit of the company, but it actually is an important part of an employee’s experience at their organization.